1Corinthians 11 - Outline of 1Corinthians (MENU page)

 The communion cup is also 'in remembrance' of Christ and the price He paid in our behalf.
 Notice that the Lord did not say, 'This cup is my blood.'
 Rather, He said: "This cup is the new testament in my blood."
 We do not drink His blood, but rather we drink of the redemption, which He purchased with His blood.

 There has been needless controversy concerning whether wine or unfermented grape juice should be used in the observation of the Lord's Supper.
 In this context, the Scriptures never mention 'wine.'
 In the accounts of Matthew and Mark, Jesus refers to "the fruit of the vine" (which would seem to be unfermented juice).
-The cup of salvation, which He drank for us, involved the shedding of His blood.
-The cup we drink is "the fruit of the vine," for by faith, we become partakers of the salvation which He accomplished, and enter into eternal life in vital union with Him who is the true Vine (cp.
+The cup of salvation, which He drank was full of our corruption, which He took away.
+The cup we drink is "the fruit of the vine," for by faith, we become partakers of the salvation which He accomplished, and enter into incorruptible eternal life in vital union with Him who is the true Vine (cp.
 Joh 15:1-5).

 For as often as ye eat this bread, and drink this cup,